 Issue G. What monitoring frequencies should be established?

-Issue H. How should Mixing Zones and Dilution Credits be determined?
+Issue H. How should mixing zones and dilution credits be determined?

 Issue I. How should we determine when a toxicity reduction evaluation is required?

+Issue J. What should be required of storm water dischargers?

+Issue K. What should be required of nonpoint source dischargers?

 As options are discussed for each issue, option 1 is the preferred and recommended option throughout this chapter.

-To determine the current conditions for all issues evaluated in chapter 5, and the change that would result from adoption of the preferred option, State Water Board staff reviewed Regional Basin plan language and a representative sample of non-storm water NPDES permits (Appendix H).
+To determine the current conditions for all issues evaluated in chapter 5, and the change that would result from adoption of the preferred option, State Water Board staff reviewed regional basin plan language and a representative sample of non-storm water NPDES permits (Appendix I).
 The representative sample of permits reviewed consisted of two or more non-storm water NPDES permits from each Regional Water Board that established typical permit requirements for chronic and acute toxicity requirements in non-storm water NPDES permits.
 Regional Water Board staff reviewed the list of permits selected and confirmed that the sample permits from their region were indeed representative of chronic and acute toxicity permit requirements within their region.
 In some cases, Regional Water Board staff recommended other permits be evaluated.
 All permits recommended by Regional Water Boards were also evaluated.

 Water Quality Objectives